 How we use CPNI

-We need to use your CPNI for a few things directly related to your Project Fi service.
+We need to use your CPNI for a few things directly related to your Google Fi service.
 We use your CPNI to:

-- Bill you for your Project Fi service
+- Bill you for your Google Fi service

 - Provide customer support and troubleshooting when you need it